 However, it is important to not ignore this period of depression.
 Being prepared for the newlywed blues can help you get past them.
 It's time to move on to setting the marital stage for the rest of your lives together.
 As mentioned by Dr. Huston's study, a top priority for newlyweds should be keeping romance alive.

-Other priorities a couple needs to face and goals that need setting the first year include how to allocate and handle money, who's going to do what chores, ways to spend free time, finding time to have sex, dealing with in-laws, understanding differences including spirituality, learning how to deal with conflict, and discussing expectations.
+There are other priorities a couple will need to face as well.
+Several major goals that need to be settled the first year include how to allocate and handle money, who is going to do what chores, ways to spend free time, finding time to have sex, dealing with in-laws, understanding differences in spirituality or religion, learning how to deal with conflict, and discussing expectations.
+Unfortunately, many couples avoid topics that may become heated, but doing so will do a disservice to your union.

 Red Flags to Watch Out For